mrquincle/nrf51_dfu_linux/README.md

 ## How to use:

 After installing the prerequisites, run scan.py as root (it uses hcitool, which needs root access).
 You can click on the adresses in the scan list to move them to the OTA list.
 To remove you can click on them in the OTA list.
 This fills the ota_macs.config.
+This also sets a device in DFU mode if it is not it already.
+This relies on the modified nordic bootloader and the crownstone characteristic to put it into DFU mode.

 ```
 sudo python scan.py